OUDSL/Neatline_maps/index.md

 ![create exhibit](images/neatline_001.png)

 * Create a title for your map.
-A "URL slug" will automatically generate itself below, but you can change this.
+A "URL slug" will automatically generate itself below, but you can change this later by clicking on **Exhibit Settings**.
 This is what the map's URL will look like so make sure it's relevant to the specific project.
 * You can also create a **Narrative** for your map where you can summarize your work, but you can create or edit this later.
 * Scroll down to **Default Spacial Layer** to select the type of base map (or background map) that appears in your Neatline: Street Map, Terrain Map, Satellite Map, etc.
 * Check the box to make your Neatline **Public** and save the changes to the page.